 How to Prepare a Job Offer Letter for a TN Visa

-Make sure that your employer’s TN offer letter will stand up to the scrutinizing eyes of a U.S. immigration officer.
+How to ensure that your U.S. employer’s TN offer letter will stand up to the scrutinizing eyes of a U.S. immigration officer.

-You're excited because in your hands, you hold a letter from a U.S. employer offering you the job of your dreams.
-You know that as a Mexican or Canadian citizen, you can lawfully enter the U.S. as a TN nonimmigrant and accept the position.
+You're excited because you're holding in your hands a letter from a U.S. employer, offering you the professional-level job of your dreams.
+You know that as a Mexican or Canadian citizen, you can lawfully enter the United States as a TN nonimmigrant and accept the position, then potentially work in the United States for years.
+(See the USCIS Policy Manual at Volume 2, Part P.) Your spouse and minor children, if any, can accompany you.

 Will Your Position Be a Professional One?

-The law says that in order to qualify for TN nonimmigrant status, your proposed job in the U.S. must be a "professional" position.
+The law says that in order to qualify for TN nonimmigrant status, your proposed job in the United States must be a "professional" position, whether full-time or part-time.
 Thankfully, the treaties that provide for this visa (originally the North American Free Trade Agreement or NAFTA, and now the United States Mexico Canada Agreement or USMCA) clearly defined the requirements for this.

 The list of professions in which Mexican and Canadian citizens can work under TN status is found in in Section 214.6(c) of Chapter 8 of the Code of Federal Regulations.
-Upon reading the list, you will immediately notice that the treaty requires specific types of occupations as well as specific levels of education and experience in order to qualify for those occupations.
+Upon reading the list, you will immediately notice that the treaty requires not only specific types of occupations, but also specific levels of education and experience in order to qualify for those occupations.

-For example, the list identifies "Scientist" as an acceptable profession and then lists various sub-categories from Agriculturalist to Zoologist.
-It says that to qualify for a scientist position, the job must require at least a Baccalaureate or Licenciatura Degree from an accredited college, university, or the equivalent.
-And, to be sure, the degree must be in a relevant field, such as agriculture or zoology, for those respective categories.
+For example, the list identifies "Scientist" as an acceptable TN profession, and then lists various sub-categories from Agriculturalist to Zoologist.
+It says that to qualify for TN entry in a scientist position, the job must require at least a Baccalaureate or Licenciatura Degree from an accredited college, university, or the equivalent.
+And, to be sure, the degree must be in a relevant academic field, such as agriculture or zoology, for those respective categories.

 The "graphic designer" profession, on the other hand, must be a position requiring either a Baccalaureate/Licenciatura Degree or a Post-Secondary Diploma or Certificate and three years of experience.

-Your employer should also explain, in layman's terms, precisely why your job requires the particular degree and/or experience required.
-These requirements have to make sense; a scientist position would not require a degree in fine arts, nor would a graphic designer position require a degree in biology!
+Your U.S. employer's letter should also explain, in layperson's terms, precisely why performing the duties of your job will require the particular degree and/or experience.
+These requirements have to make sense; a scientist position would not require a degree in fine arts, for instance, nor would a graphic designer position require a degree in marine biology!
 Your employer can also list other positions similar to yours where they have required the same or similar degrees or experience.

 How Long Will Your Job in the U.S. Last?

-The law says that TN workers may enter the U.S. for up to three years.
-However, U.S. immigration officials will look for some indication from your employer as to how long your specific job will take.
+The law says that TN workers may enter the United States for up to three years.
+However, U.S. immigration officials will look for some indication from your employer as to when you will start and then how long your specific job will take.
+(This can't be left open-ended.)
 Based on this information, U.S. immigration will admit you as a TN worker for the matching period of time.

-To help immigration officials, your employer's offer letter should provide a target start date and note how long your position is expected to last.
-Just like with the education and experience requirements, the time your job will take has to make sense.
-A short contract job for one project likely won't last longer than a year, but a research position on a long clinical trial might take three years or longer.
+To help immigration officials understand what you're legitimately asking for, your employer's offer letter should provide a target start date and note how long your position is expected to last.
+Just like with the education and experience requirements, the length of time your job will take has to make sense.
+A short contract job for one medical research project likely won't last longer than a year, but a research position on a long clinical trial might take three years or longer.
 Your employer should clearly explain why your job is expected to last for the amount of time that it, and you, need.

 Do You Have the Right Stuff Required for the TN Job?